RWS/studio-api-docs/apiconcepts/releasenotes/tradosstudio2022sr2.md

 Release Notes for <Var:ProductNameWithEdition> SR2
 ===================

-# Added API licensing support for subscription
+# Added API licensing support for subscriptions
 When creating standalone apps, you can now use Project automation API calls that need a license even if <Var:ProductName> is licensed through a subscription.
 This expands the list of supported scenarios where <Var:ProductName> is licensed through a perpetual license, or through a network server license.

 > [!NOTE]